Your personal information is private and confidential. We take this pledge seriously. Whether you are a

 - Verifying the correctness and truthfulness of the information that you have provided to us

-- Acknowledging that UPMC Health Plan can only use the information we collect or receive about you and your family for very well-defined routine purposes:
+- Acknowledging that UPMC Health Plan can use the information we collect or receive about you and your family for very well-defined routine purposes and without further authorization:

 - Arranging for the provision of healthcare treatment and services to you and your family members that you are enrolling as dependents on your application.